Okenchuu/capstone_teamboba/README.md

 The code are under the folders <code>/src</code> and <code>/public</code>.
 The Chat Engine we constructed in our app in using React, and the rest functions are based on JavaScript, including <code>index.js</code>, <code>app.js</code>, <code>travel.js</code>, and <code>music.js</code>.
 The construction of the webpage under HTML is under <code>/public</code> folder, including <code>index.html</code>, <code>landing.html</code>, <code>aboutus.html</code>, <code>music.html</code>, and <code>travel.html</code>.
 Images we use in under <code>/public/img</code>, and datasets we have in under <code>/public</code> in two different formats, which are <code>.json</code> and <code>.csv</code>.

 ### *add section explaining travel functions and city dataset we currently use*
+## Travel Recommendation and City Dataset

+The dataset include top 8000 cities in the United States sorted by population of each city in descending order.
+The travel recommendation feature is created by calculating the distance between user's current location(latitude and longitude) and each city's location(latitude and longitude).
+It will find all cities within 50 miles.
+The method we use to calculate the distance is called Haversine formula.
+The great circle distance or the orthodromic distance is the shortest distance between two points on a sphere (or the surface of Earth).
+In order to use this method, we need to have the co-ordinates of point A and point B.The great circle method is chosen over other methods.
+First, convert the latitude and longitude values from decimal degrees to radians.
+For this divide the values of longitude and latitude of both the points by 180/pi.
+The value of pi is 22/7.
+The value of 180/pi is approximately 57.29577951.
+If we want to calculate the distance between two places in miles, use the value 3, 963, which is the radius of Earth.
+If we want to calculate the distance between two places in kilometers, use the value 6, 378.8, which is the radius of Earth.<br><br>

 ## Team Members
 <span style="font-size:17px;">**Nina(Xiying) Zhang**</span><br>